Cuz I Love You: Singles

 "Juice" was released as the lead single from the record on January 4, 2019.
 The single became Lizzo's first commercial hit, entering component R&B charts in the United States, while also reaching the top twenty in Scotland.
 The single was promoted with Lizzo's debut television performance on The Ellen DeGeneres Show, and a later performance on The Tonight Show Starring Jimmy Fallon.

-"Tempo" featuring Missy Elliott was released as a promotional single on July 26, 2019.
-The song also was given a music video that premiered on YouTube the same date.

 "Cuz I Love You", originally released as a promotional single on February 14, 2019, the song also was given a music video that premiered on YouTube the same date.
 Later, the song was released as a single to contemporary hit radio on January 28, 2020.

 Promotional singles

 The album's title track was released as the first promotional single on February 14, 2019, alongside the song's music video.
 "Tempo" featuring Elliott was released as the album's second promotional single on March 20, 2019.
 "Tempo" went on to chart at number 21 on the US Digital Song Sales chart, Lizzo's first entry on a Billboard Hot 100 component chart.
+The song was further promoted with a music video that premiered via YouTube on July 26, 2019.